 Try out our Ready-Made Embroidery Patches that have the real deal merrow border and are completely ready to be embroidered to make things even easier.

-Want a more in-depth look at how to create embroidery patches with professional results?
-I highly suggest you sign up for our free workshop for a replay of our twice sold-out Patches Made Easy webinar now.
-It’ll teach you everything you need to know about embroidery patch making.
-Plus, you’ll also receive a free circle embroidery patch to try these techniques free!
-Click here for your free sign-up now
+Want a shortcut and a more in-depth look at how to make custom embroidery patches with professional results?
+I highly suggest you check out our Patch Master Pro Bundle now.
+It’ll teach you everything you need to know about embroidery patch-making.
+Plus, you’ll also receive amazing patch embroidery design files to help you master the techniques quickly & easily!
+Click here to learn more now.